AP-NORC poll finds skepticism of nationwide election tallies, especially among Republicans

 Republicans voters’ overall level of trust in all three, however, is lower than it is among Democratic voters.
 Roughly three-quarters of Democrats say they have at least “quite a bit” of confidence that votes will be counted accurately nationwide, in their state or by their local election officials.

-This year's election marks the first presidential race since former President Donald Trump began a campaign of lies about a stolen 2020 election — a narrative that has undermined public confidence in election results among a wide swath of conservative voters, despite no evidence of widespread fraud.
+Former President Donald Trump’s concerns about a stolen 2020 election has undermined public confidence in election results among a wide swath of conservative voters.

-Election experts have warned that Trump may be laying the groundwork to once again challenge the election if he loses.
+Election experts have said that Trump may once again challenge the election if he loses.

 David Farrington, a 78-year-old conservative in Fort Worth, Texas, said he distrusts mail-in ballots and ballot drop boxes, both common targets for claims of voter fraud and election conspiracies attempting to sow distrust in election results.